sidenver/sidenver.github.io/_publications/2018-expert.md

 date: 2018-06-15
 venue: 'Proceedings of the Fifth Workshop on Computational Linguistics and Clinical Psychology: From Keyboard to Clinic'
 paperurl: 'https://www.aclweb.org/anthology/W18-0603.pdf'
+citation: 'Shing, Han-Chin, Suraj Nair, Ayah Zirikly, Meir Friedenberg, Hal Daum III, and Philip Resnik.
+"Expert, crowdsourced, and machine assessment of suicide risk via online postings."
+In Proceedings of the Fifth Workshop on Computational Linguistics and Clinical Psychology: From Keyboard to Clinic.
+2018.'
 ---

 ## Abstract